 The first step in managing chronic stress is to recognize what exactly is causing it.
 If you can change something about it, do so.
 Developing healthy coping mechanisms can help when altering the situation is not an option.
 Here are several methods you can try to help reduce stress.

-- Breathe Deeply: Focusing on breathing deeply is a quick and effective stress management tool because it can slow the heartbeat and stabilize blood pressure.
+- Breathe Deeply: Focusing on breathing deeply is a quick and effective stress management tool.
+It can slow the heartbeat and stabilize blood pressure.
 The best thing about this method is that it is free and can be done anywhere.

 - Any Form of Exercise: Exercise releases endorphins, elevates your mood, promotes a sense of well-being, and allows you to focus on your body instead of worries.
 More good news: Literally anything that gets the body moving — playing a sport you love, taking a walk in the park, dancing the night away, or going for a swim — can all provide exercise’s stress-relieving benefits.

 - Practice Mindfulness: For years, people have reported that mindfulness lowers their stress.
-But now, a study has proven that taking a mindfulness meditation course lowered cortisol (stress hormone) and inflammatory protein levels more than a traditional stress management course.
 Being mindful simply means being present in your current emotional state and situation without making judgments about either.
-But you don’t have to take a class to learn this valuable skill, although instruction can help.
-Bring mindfulness into your everyday life by paying more attention to small things — the way food tastes or, as we discussed earlier, the way it feels to breathe deeply.
+But you don’t have to take a class to learn this valuable skill.
+Bring mindfulness into your everyday life by paying more attention to small things — the way food tastes or the way it feels to breathe deeply.
 You can also take advantage of the many guided meditations available online.

 - Get Enough Sleep: Too many sleepless nights can lead to increased levels of cortisol in the body, meaning physiological stress responses will be heightened.
 Additionally, REM sleep suppresses the production of norepinephrine (another stress hormone) and helps our brains process the events of our lives.